Diving in Tubbataha Reef, Philippines - Bluewater Dive Travel

 5. 5.
 Shark Airport

-1. Amos Rock - Or Southwest Rock, is a popular dive site on the North Atoll of Tubbataha featuring various types of beautiful corals and massive gorgonian fans and large fish, such as snappers, mackerels and groupers, and the fascinating Napoleon wrasses.
-Various reef sharks are also commonly seen here and the night diving at this site offers great macro opportunities.
+1. Amos Rock - Also known as Southwest Rock, this is a popular dive site at the North Atoll of Tubbataha, featuring various types of beautiful corals, massive gorgonian fans, and large fish such as snappers, mackerels, groupers, and the fascinating Napoleon wrasses.
+Various reef sharks are also commonly seen at Amos Rock and the night dives offer great macro diversity.

-2. Washing Machine - Looking to see manta rays and sharks?
-Head to the Washing Machine in the North Atoll to ride the currents and see all the big stuff.
+2. Washing Machine - Looking for manta rays and sharks?
+Head to Washing Machine, a dive site in the North Atoll, to ride the currents and encounter all the big stuff.

-If you're interested in sharks, you may also want to check out our list of the best places for shark cage diving or check out diving in Guadalupe Island.
+If you're interested in diving with sharks, you may also want to check out our list of the best places for shark cage diving or read about diving with tiger sharks in the Maldives' Southern Atolls.

-3. Malayan Wreck - More into macro photography?
-Get some great shots at Malayan, for some nudibranchs, crabs, and shrimps.
-Wreck divers will also get their dose of adventure and exploration.
+3. Malayan Wreck - If you are a macro photography enthusiast, you can get some great shots at Malayan Wrech, including nudibranchs, crabs, and shrimps.
+Wreck divers will also get their dose of adventure and exploration at this Tubbataha dive site.

 Check out our list of the best shipwrecks to scuba dive here.

-4. Seafan Alley - Want to see colorful coral reefs?
-Go to Seafan Alley in the North Atoll to see gorgonian sea fans (keep a lookout for pygmy seahorses!)
+4. Seafan Alley - For exceptionally colorful coral reefs, look no further than Seafan Alley in the North Atoll.
+Featuring plentiful gorgonian sea fans, make sure to keep a lookout for pygmy seahorses!

-5. Shark Airport - For great shark diving head to Shark Airport where you'll find them either swimming around or resting along the reef.
-Due to strong currents, this dive site is better suited for advanced divers.
+5. Shark Airport - Another dive site featuring great shark diving is the aptly named Shark Airport, where you'll find these elegant animals either swimming around or resting along the reef.
+Due to its strong currents, this dive site is better suited for advanced divers.

 BEST TIME TO DIVE Tubbataha Reefs

-Tubbataha also ranks first on our article on the Best Diving in Southeast Asia.
+Tubbataha also ranks first in our article on the Best Diving in Southeast Asia.

 Diving Conditions